wireframe/wireframe.github.com/_posts/2014-11-17-rspec-controllers-best-practices.md

 #### Valid vs invalid params

-Same principle as the previous tip, but worth calling out again with more direct mention since it is such a common usecase.
+Same premise as the previous tip, but worth calling out since it is such a common usecase.

 ```ruby
 describe 'POST #create' do